nickmura/multi-sig-wallet/README.md

 Multi signature wallet contract(s) in Solidity.

 ## To-do
-Need to provide documentation on how it's used.
+- [ ] Need to provide documentation on how it's used. (function calls are hard)
-Need to optimize functionality.
+- [ ] Need to optimize functionality.